 Even a couple of phrases will seperate you out from the rest of the muppets heading to Ibiza every summer.

-This is especially great when dealing with one of the 130,000 locals on the island or if you find yourself away from the resort and in the more rural areas (Ibiza’s “Campo” or “countryside”).
-They are generally happy that you are here but, like anyone, they like a bit of respect… like the police, or maybe a great looking guy or girl or just the taxi driver or the hawkers… so here are the simple phrases that everyone likes to hear in their own language!
+This is especially great when dealing with one of the 130,000 locals on the island who are generally happy that you are here but, like anyone, like a bit of respect… like the police, or maybe a great looking guy or girl or just the taxi driver or the hawkers… so here are the simple phrases that everyone likes to hear in their own language!

 - Yes – Si